Almost sure behavior for the local time of a diffusion in a spectrally negative L\'evy environment

 \begin{remarque} As it was noticed by Shi \cite{Shi} and Diel \cite{Diel} for the recurrent case, we also notice a difference between the renormalization of the local time for the discrete transient RWRE with zero speed (given by Gantert and Shi \cite{GanShi}) and the renormalization of the local time that we give for the transient diffusion with zero speed.
-This difference can be explained as in the recurrent case : the valleys can potentially be much steeper in the continuous case with a potential having unbounded variation than in the discrete case, so the local maxima of the local time can potentially be higher in the first case. \end{remarque}
+This difference can be explained as in the recurrent case: the valleys can potentially be much steeper in the continuous case with a potential having unbounded variation than in the discrete case, so the local maxima of the local time can potentially be higher in the first case. \end{remarque}

 We see in the above two theorems that the renormalization of $\mathcal{L}^*_X(t)$ for the $\limsup$ depends directly on the asymptotic behavior of $\Psi_{V}$.
-In particular, Theorem \ref{limsupkappa<1exact} says that for a drifted $\alpha$-stable environment (with no positive jumps and $\alpha > 1$), the renormalization of $\mathcal{L}^*_X(t)$ is $t (\log (\log(t)))^{\alpha - 1}$.
+In particular, Theorem \ref{limsupkappa<1exact} says that for a drifted $\alpha$-stable environment (with $\alpha > 1$, no positive jumps, and the drift is small negative), the renormalization of $\mathcal{L}^*_X(t)$ is $t (\log (\log(t)))^{\alpha - 1}$.